Arteris: History

 In 2020, Arteris acquired Magillem Design Services, adding a suite of IP-XACT-based products for automating the creation of systems-on-chip and their associated software and firmware, verification and simulation platforms, and specifications and customer documentation.

 In 2021, Arteris announced the pricing of its initial public offering (IPO), listing under Nasdaq:AIP.

 In 2023, Arteris acquired Semifore, a provider of Hardware-Software Interface technology, to accelerate system-on-chip development and integration automation.

 Also in 2023, Arteris launched FlexNoC 5 physically aware network-on-chip (NoC) interconnect IP.
 FlexNoC 5 enables SoC architecture teams, logic designers and integrators to incorporate physical constraint management across power, performance and area (PPA) to deliver a physically aware IP connecting the SoC.
 This technology enables 5X faster physical convergence over manual refinements with fewer iterations from the layout team for automotive, communications, consumer electronics, enterprise computing, and industrial applications.

 In 2024, Arteris released the latest version of Ncore cache coherent interconnect IP.
 The latest release of Ncore works with multiple processor IPs, including RISC-V and the next-generation Armv9 Cortex processor IP.
 Ncore boasts multi-protocol support, allowing seamless integration of IPs connected to the same NoC fabric.
 Designers can choose from CHI-E, CHI-B and ACE fully coherent agent interfaces and ACE-Lite IO-coherent interfaces.
 AXI is also supported for interfacing with sub-systems or devices without coherency requirements.
 These capabilities enhance the flexibility and adaptability of Ncore, making it an ideal solution for complex and evolving SoC designs, including safety-critical applications.

 In 2025, Arteris launched FlexGen, a revolutionary, smart NoC interconnect IP.
 With up to a 10x productivity boost, FlexGen slashes design iterations, significantly reducing the time required to develop cutting-edge chips.
 It also achieves up to a 30% reduction in wire length to lower power use, and up to 10% reduction in latency that results in improved performance in SoC and chiplet designs.

+In 2026, Arteris closed the acquisition of Cycuity, a provider of semiconductor cybersecurity assurance technology.
+By combining system IP from Arteris with silicon hardware security assurance technology from Cycuity, the acquisition positions Arteris to address growing concerns around hardware security.

+As of February 2026, its technology has shipped in more than 4 billion devices, signifying important growth in enabling the underlying data movement for AI-era chips and chiplets.

 Licensees

-Arteris claims to have had 200+ licensees of its products since its inception in 2004 with over 880+ design starts created with its IP products, with deployments in over 3.85 billion units.
+Arteris claims to have had 200+ licensees of its products since its inception in 2004 with over 880+ design starts created with its IP products, with deployments in over 4 billion units.

-These licensees include AMD, 2VSystems, and Axelera AI, as well as top-20 semiconductor makers Samsung Electronics, NXP, Texas Instruments, STMicroelectronics, Renesas Electronics, and multiple divisions of Intel composed of acquired companies Mobileye, Altera, and Movidius.
+These licensees include AMD, Altera, and Axelera AI, as well as top-20 semiconductor makers such as Samsung Electronics, NXP, Texas Instruments, STMicroelectronics, Renesas Electronics, and Mobileye.

-Arteris has also signed many licensees creating electronics for autonomous vehicles and electric vehicles.
-Arteris IP is in multiple generations of Intel Mobileye's EyeQ series of Advanced Driver-Assistance Systems (ADAS) as well as automotive systems from Bosch, NXP, STMicroelectronics, Nextchip and many others.

-Other publicly announced licensees of Arteris products include Baidu, Hailo, Tenstorrent, Rebellions, Socionext, Honda, Hyundai Mobis, Microchip, Nio, SiMa.ai, SK Telecom, Kyocera, Black Sesame Technologies, GigaDevice, Whalechip, NanoXplore, and Nextchip.
+Other publicly announced licensees of Arteris products include Baidu, Hailo, Tenstorrent, Rebellions, Socionext, Honda, Hyundai Mobis, Microchip, Nio, SiMa.ai, SK Telecom, Kyocera, Renesas, Black Sesame Technologies, GigaDevice, Whalechip, NanoXplore, Nextchip, and Dream Chip.